Budibase/website/content/approval-apps/templates/Travel Approval Request Template/index.md

 The goal here is to create a repeatable process for all travel requests.
 This ensures that the right information is gathered, while also streamlining internal workflows.

-Additionally, travel approval tools allow you to centralize data relating to business trips.
+Additionally, travel approval apps allow you to centralize and rationalize data models relating to company travel.
 Analyze trends in travel spending, to improve resource allocation, or identify travelers who are overspending.

 ### Why do businesses digitize travel approval requests?

-Approving business travel can be a complex process.
-Often, different stakeholders manage approval requests, with very little coordination.
-This can lead to very different outcomes, across different departments, as well as poor oversight.
+Travel approval workflows can be complex.
+Often, different stakeholders manage trip approval requests, with very little coordination.
+This can lead to very different outcomes, across different departments, as well as poor oversight over traveler's bookings.

 Beyond this, setting up a call or meeting every time an employee needs to travel is costly and time-consuming.

-Digitizing your approval workflows is the most effective way to overcome these challenges.
+Creating a travel approval system is the most effective way to overcome these challenges.

 ![Travel Approval Request Template Form Interface](https://res.cloudinary.com/daog6scxm/image/upload/v1642421889/cms/Travel_Approval_Request_Template_1_xmqgyp.png "Travel Approval Request Template Form Interface")